D4C-lolu/wallet-app/README.md

-# VervePay API Documentation
+# VerveGuard API Documentation

-**VervePay** is a high-performance financial middleware and merchant management platform.
+**VerveGuard** is a high-performance financial middleware and merchant management platform.
 It provides a secure, tiered infrastructure for handling merchant lifecycles, card issuance, account management, fund transfers, and granular role-based access control (RBAC).

 ---